Skip to main content

 Veterans

-Across America, millions of brave men and women have served in our nation's armed services.
-They have left behind their families, friends and jobs to fight for our way of life around the world.
+They have left behind their families, friends, and jobs to fight for our way of life around the world.
 These veterans deserve the best we have to offer when they decide to take off their uniforms and return to civilian life.
-I consider it one of my top priorities to work for our patriotic veterans to ensure they receive the health care, housing and educational benefits that they and their families deserve.
+I consider it one of my top priorities to work for our patriotic veterans to ensure they receive the health care, housing, and educational benefits that they and their families deserve.

 Helping Veterans Achieve Financial Stability

-Every year, thousands of troops return home from deployments overseas prepared to separate from military service and begin their civilian lives.
+Every year, thousands of troops return home from deployments overseas, prepared to separate from military service and begin their civilian lives.
 Many of these service members have spent their brief military service in the structured atmosphere of a military base and have never had an opportunity to find reasonably priced housing, manage day-to-day bills associated with living on a civilian income, or have yet to start saving for their futures.
-This inexperience managing basic financial responsibilities puts both veterans and their families at a significant risk of foreclosure and unmanageable debt.
+This inexperience in managing basic financial responsibilities puts both veterans and their families at significant risk of foreclosure and unmanageable debt.

-al counseling component to the Department of Defense's successful pre-separation counseling program, which has helped veterans and their spouses become familiar with important VA programs and better prepared them to seek an education and start a civilian career.
-Under this legislation, pre-separation counseling sessions include information on budgets, saving, credit, and mortgages and will help veterans and their spouses to create a long-term financial plan.
+I authored the Military Families Financial Preparedness Act to help military families achieve long-term financial stability upon returning to civilian life.
+This bill added a financial counseling component to the Department of Defense's successful pre-separation counseling program, which has helped veterans and their spouses become familiar with important VA programs and better prepare them to seek an education and start a civilian career.
+Under this legislation, pre-separation counseling sessions include information on budgets, saving, credit, and mortgages and will help veterans and their spouses create a long-term financial plan.
+This legislation passed the House as an amendment to the FY 2012 National Defense Authorization Act and was signed into law by President Obama.

 Improving Mental Health Treatment